leanix/leanix-sdk-python/README.md

-leanIX SDK for Python
+LeanIX SDK for Python
 ==================

-leanIX API version v1, https://developer.leanix.net
+LeanIX API version v1, https://developer.leanix.net

 Overview
 --------
-This SDK contains wrapper code used to call the leanIX REST API from Python.
+This SDK contains wrapper code used to call the LeanIX REST API from Python.

 The SDK also contains a simple examples.
-The code in [samples/ServicesApiSample.py](samples/ServicesApiSample.py) demonstrates the basic use of the SDK to read Applications from the leanIX Inventory.
+The code in [samples/ServicesApiSample.py](samples/ServicesApiSample.py) demonstrates the basic use of the SDK to read Applications from the LeanIX Inventory.

 Prerequisites
 -------------

 In order to use the code in this SDK, the REST API needs to be activated in your workspace and you need your personal API Key.
-When you are logged in to leanIX, please go to your profile (click on the user icon in the top menu).
+When you are logged in to leanIX, please go to your profile (click oLeanIXn the user icon in the top menu).
 You find a menu entry called "API / 3rd party apps".
 If the REST API is activated, you can generate an API Key here.

-You can find the leanIX REST API documentation here https://developer.leanix.net.
+You can find the LeanIX REST API documentation here https://developer.leanix.net.
 The documentation is interactive - if you are logged in to your workspace and the REST API is activated, you can try out every function directly from the documentation.

 Usage
 -----